miikanissi/miikanissi.com/content/posts/how-to-setup-nvim-lsp-for-code-analysis-autocompletion-and-linting.md

 ## Automatic Code Linting and Fixing on Save Using Null-ls

-So far we have installed all the necessary plugins and enabled LSP servers with custom keybindings and autocompletion.
+So far, we have installed all the necessary plugins and enabled LSP servers with custom keybindings and autocompletion.
 Now we can use a plugin called [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) to automatically use any available linters on a file to fix code formatting on file save.